-The following pest management guidelines generally apply to all City of Bellevue Parks and Community Services landscapes:
+The following pest management guidelines generally apply to all City of Bellevue Parks & Community Services landscapes:

-- Park landscapes will be designed to minimize pest management.
-Where resources are available and existing design themes will not be compromised, modifying landscapes will be considered to reduce pest management. - All reasonable, cost effective non-chemical pest control options will be considered first before resorting to the use of pesticides.
+Park landscapes will be designed to minimize pest management.
+Where resources are available and existing design themes will not be compromised, modifying landscapes will be considered to reduce pest management.

-- Parks will practice IPM in all pest management situations, understanding that some situations will require the use of a pesticide product. - Certain levels of pest problems or populations will be accepted within established thresholds.
+- All reasonable, cost effective non-chemical pest control options will be considered first before resorting to the use of pesticides. - Parks will practice IPM in all pest management situations, understanding that some situations will require the use of a pesticide product. - Certain levels of pest problems or populations will be accepted within established thresholds.
 Those thresholds will vary with the pest and the landscape setting. - Parks will not perform prophylactic or calendar-based pesticide applications. - Only pesticides approved for that particular use will be used for the prescribed applications.
-When pesticides are applied, the smallest effective area will be treated, and the application will be timed to minimize public contact and the effects on the environment. - Whenever possible, pesticide applications will be carefully timed to control the pest and reduce the need for retreatment. - In accordance with the Washington State Licensing Guidelines, all staff and contractors who are engaged in the use, application and storage of pesticides shall have a current Washington State Pesticide License.
-Contractors must notify appropriate Department representatives prior to the application of any pesticide for approval to use such pesticides. - Parks pesticide applicators shall strictly observe all pesticide products label requirements.
-All chemicals used on Parks property will have an MSDS on file, and will be available to all staff, contractors and the public upon request. - Pesticides shall not be used to control plants with edible fruit during the fruiting season unless the plant being controlled is not of sufficient size to produce fruit, or in a location where there is absolutely no possibility of public access.
+When pesticides are applied, the smallest effective area will be treated and the application will be timed to minimize public contact and the effects on the environment. - Whenever possible, pesticide applications will be carefully timed to control the pest and reduce the need for retreatment. - In accordance with Washington State licensing guidelines, all staff and contractors who are engaged in the use, application and storage of pesticides shall have a current Washington State pesticide license.
+Contractors must notify appropriate Parks Department representatives prior to the application of any pesticide to a park and open space site. - Parks Department pesticide applicators shall strictly observe all pesticide products labeled requirements.
+All chemicals used on parks property will have a Material Safety Data Sheet (MSDS) on file, and will be available to all staff, contractors and the public upon request. - Pesticides shall not be used to control plants with edible fruit during the fruiting season unless the plant being controlled is not of sufficient size to produce fruit, or in a location where there is absolutely no possibility of public access.
 Fruiting plants such as blackberries may be first cut to the ground, allowed to re-sprout and then chemically controlled before the plant can produce fruit.
-Plants controlled in this manner will never be allowed to produce fruit in the future. - All sites where pesticides have been applied shall be posted, as required by the Washington State Department of Agriculture (WSDA).
+Plants controlled in this manner will never be allowed to produce fruit in the future. - All sites where pesticides have been applied shall be posted, as required by the WSDA.
 As required by the WSDA, all applications of pesticides will be recorded.
-All application records Department wide will be filed in one central location at the Resource Management office and made readily available to the public upon request. - When pesticides are used in confined environments such as greenhouses, the facility shall be clearly posted "Closed to Entry" until the re-entry time period has elapsed.
+All application records for the Parks Department will be filed in one central location at the Resource Management office and made readily available to the public upon request.

-- Parks will continue its aggressive training program for all staff who apply pesticides, and will continue to emphasize learning new pest control techniques as they are available. - Parks will continue to field test alternative controls to pesticide use and will implement successful control options as budget allows. - To promote public understanding and support of the benefits of the IPM program, educational assistance and information will be made available to the public regarding the use of pesticides. - The City shall comply with all Federal, State and Local regulations pertaining to the application, handling, storage and disposal of pesticides.
+- When pesticides are used in confined environments such as greenhouses, the facility shall be clearly posted "Closed to Entry" until the re-entry time period has elapsed. - Parks will continue its aggressive training program for all staff who apply pesticides and will continue to emphasize learning new pest control techniques as they are available. - Parks will continue to field test alternative controls to pesticide use and will implement successful control options as budget allows. - To promote public understanding and support of the benefits of the IPM program, educational assistance and information will be made available to the public regarding the use of pesticides. - The city shall comply with all federal, state and local regulations pertaining to the application, handling, storage and disposal of pesticides.